-- Think About It: UW System required all UW students to complete this sexual assault prevention training.
-This training also covers responsible alcohol and drug use, bystander intervention, UW-Whitewater AODA policies and support resources.
+• Everfi Online Training: UW System required all UW students to complete this sexual assault prevention training.
+This training also covers responsible alcohol and drug use, bystander intervention, UW-Whitewater AODA policies, and support resources.
 New students take a three-hour training and continuing students take thirty-minute refresher training.

-During the 2018-2020 fall and spring semesters, the completion rate was 94% following the implementation of an academic hold. - In fall 2019, UHCS added a Counselor at UW Rock Campus to support students who could not easily access the main campus facilities. - The Student Handbook, Annual Security Report and Policy Statement are regularly updated and distributed. - There has been an increase in interdepartmental collaboration on AODA prevention, especially with Athletics.
+- In the fall of 2021, UHCS added Wellness Peer Educators to the UW Rock Campus to support students and educate them on health and counseling services. - As a result of layoffs and budget reductions, campus staff came together in Spring 2021, to form a new "Student Wellbeing" committee.
+This group collaborates on many levels of wellness including AOD prevention. - The Student Handbook, Annual Security Report, and Policy Statement are regularly updated and distributed. - There has been an increase in interdepartmental collaboration on AODA prevention, especially with Athletics.
 Additional departments collaborating include the Dean of Students Office, University Police, and University Center. - Our UW-W Alcohol Policy and Sanctioning Guide is a consistent, low-threshold alcohol policy endorsed by the Higher Education Center.
-Our Sanctioning Guide is one of the more conservative programs in the state system and administrators have been working to achieve greater consistency, so that the process seems uniform to students.
-Parental notification is incorporated into the Sanctioning Guide. - Our interventions that target individual students are strong and based in prevention research, such as the online education training program and brief-intervention and alcohol skills classes. - UW-Whitewater offers alcohol free late-night alternative events for students on high-use days and times, such as Thursday evenings.
+Our Sanctioning Guide is one of the more conservative programs in the state system and administrators have been working to achieve greater consistency so that the process seems uniform to students.
+Parental notification is incorporated into the Sanctioning Guide. - Our interventions that target individual students are strong and based on prevention research, such as the online education training program and brief intervention and alcohol skills classes. - UW-Whitewater offers alcohol-free late-night alternative events for students on high-use days and times, such as Thursday evenings.
 Dining centers and our fitness facility maintain late-night hours. - The Personal Health and Fitness course is mandatory for each student to take in order to graduate.
 This course includes information on alcohol or drug issues specific to college students. - UW-Whitewater continues to participate in the National College Health Association-Health Assessment.
-This survey yields useful data that guide the direction of AODA prevention efforts. - UW-Whitewater continues to maintain its relationship with the UW System AODA Coordinators group which provides ongoing opportunities for networking, collaboration, support and additional training opportunities. - The Alcohol Diversion program continually provides students with the skills to apply risk reduction strategies that reduce continual risky alcohol behaviors.
+This survey yields useful data that guide the direction of AODA prevention efforts. - UW-Whitewater continues to maintain its relationship with the UW System AODA Coordinators group which provides ongoing opportunities for networking, collaboration, support, and additional training opportunities. - The Alcohol Diversion program continually provides students with the skills to apply risk reduction strategies that reduce continual risky alcohol behaviors.

-- Availability of substance-free and wellness focused housing on campus where a culture of health is established and positive choices are reinforced. - Creation and sustainability of the AODA Peer Educator program in residence life. - UHCS has maintained the AODA Educator position and expanded the Wellness Peer Educator program.
+- Availability of substance-free and wellness-focused housing on campus where a culture of health is established and positive choices are reinforced. - Creation and sustainability of the AODA Peer Educator program in University Housing.